AECB Certified Passivhaus Designer Training Courses

 - Guiding you – friendly trainers and small groups encourage a great learning experience

-- Prepare you for the exam – Dedicated revision day, Our own practice exam paper, 30 pages of worked examples to take away
+- Prepare you for the Passivhaus Institute exam – Dedicated revision day, Our own practice exam paper, 30 pages of worked examples to take away.

 - Sociable – We encourage delegates to support each other and organise meals out for networking

-- If you don’t pass first time – we offer a free one to one advice session with your exam paper
+- If you don’t pass first time – we offer a free session, to look through your marked up paper by yourself

 - UK examples – from the UK domestic and non-domestic sector